-The mission of the Center for Gender and Intercultural Studies (CGIS) is to foster and develop equity and respect for social, ethnic, cultural, economic, gender, and environmental justice and diversity within the campus and larger community.
+The mission of the Center for Gender and Intercultural Studies (CGIS) is to foster and develop equity and respect for social, racial, ethnic, cultural, economic, sexual orientation, gender, and environmental justice and diversity within the campus and larger community.
 The Center educates about systems of oppression and discrimination, and strives to enable mutual respect and understanding of cultures and underrepresented groups.
-The Center focuses on the development of curriculum, the promotion of research, the facilitation of student and faculty development, and the recommendation of policy.
+The Center focuses on the development of diversity across the curriculum, the promotion of research, the facilitation of student and faculty development, and the recommendation of policy.

 Functions of the Center

-- Support and expand interdisciplinary minors in Asian/Middle Eastern Studies, Jewish Studies, Latin American Studies, Native American Studies and Women's Studies and courses addressing lesbian, gay and trans-gender issues.
+- Support and invigorate interdisciplinary minors in Asian/Middle Eastern Studies, Disability Studies, Jewish Studies, Latino and Latin American Studies, Native American Studies and Women's Studies and courses addressing lesbian, gay and trans-gender issues.

 - Foster and support scholarship, research and publications that promote campus cultural diversity.

-- Promote and support scholarship and research of women and underrepresented faculty.
+- Promote and support scholarship and research on diversity, including race, ethnicity, sex, gender, sexual orientation, disability, religion and age.

 - Work in tandem with the Multicultural Council, Affirmative Action Committee and the Multicultural Life Office to build a multicultural campus and improve the climate for diverse populations.

 - Work with academic departments as well as the Research and Sponsored Programs Office and the Faculty Development Center to promote cultural competence scholarship and research.

 - Organize scholarly conferences on issues of social and environmental justice.

 - Provide support for the Summer Institute for Infusing Diversity into the Curriculum.

 The African American Studies majors and minor are administered by the Africana Studies Department .